Karate: Styles

+However some of the schools' founders have been sceptical about the division of karate into many styles.
+Gichin Funakoshi simply stated that there are as many styles as instructors in the world while Kenwa Mabuni explained that the notion of different variations of karate came from outsiders.
+Even before the karate popularization in mainland Japan, it was spread the idea that karate was divided into two branches: Shōrei-ryū (roughly what is known as Naha-te) and Shōrin-ryū (also classified as Shuri-te and Tomari-te though the latter somewhat lying in between); but Chōjun Miyagi believed that was just a wrong perception.
+Kanken Tōyama disregarded that idea as he supported the "non-school principle".
+Mas Oyama was actively opposed to the idea of the fragmentation into several karate schools.
+He believed that making karate a combat sport, as well keeping it as a martial art, could be a possible approach to unify all schools.

+As of 1980s the four main schools of karate in mainland Japan were considered to be Gōjū-ryū, Shotokan, Shitō-ryū, and Wadō-ryū.
+These four styles are those recognised by the World Karate Federation for international kata competition.
+Some widespread styles often accepted for kata competition include Kyokushin, Shōrin-ryū, Uechi-Ryū or Isshin-ryū among others.

 World

 Africa

 Karate has grown in popularity in Africa, particularly in South Africa and Ghana.

 Americas

 Canada

 Karate began in Canada in the 1930s and 1940s as Japanese people immigrated to the country.
 Karate was practised quietly without a large amount of organization.
 During the Second World War, many Japanese-Canadian families were moved to the interior of British Columbia.
 Masaru Shintani, at the age of 13, began to study Shorin-Ryu karate in the Japanese camp under Kitigawa.
 In 1956, after 9 years of training with Kitigawa, Shintani travelled to Japan and met Hironori Otsuka (Wado Ryu).
 In 1958, Otsuka invited Shintani to join his organization Wado Kai, and in 1969 he asked Shintani to officially call his style Wado.

 In Canada during this same time, karate was also introduced by Masami Tsuruoka who had studied in Japan in the 1940s under Tsuyoshi Chitose.
 In 1954, Tsuruoka initiated the first karate competition in Canada and laid the foundation for the National Karate Association.

 In the late 1950s Shintani moved to Ontario and began teaching karate and judo at the Japanese Cultural Centre in Hamilton.
 In 1966, he began (with Otsuka's endorsement) the Shintani Wado Kai Karate Federation.
 During the 1970s Otsuka appointed Shintani the Supreme Instructor of Wado Kai in North America.
 In 1979, Otsuka publicly promoted Shintani to hachidan (8th dan) and privately gave him a kudan certificate (9th dan), which was revealed by Shintani in 1995.
 Shintani and Otsuka visited each other in Japan and Canada several times, the last time in 1980 two years prior to Otsuka's death.
 Shintani died 7 May 2000.